CarsonMcKinstry/iron-oxide-documentation/option/methods/README.md

 function find<T>(arr: T[], predicate: (value: T) => boolean): Option<T>;
 ```

-`Option` comes with some built-in methods for working with the value that is wrapped.
-Most commonly, we use the `map` method to transform the value inside of the `Option`
+Commonly, we use the `map` method to transform the value.

 ```typescript
 // we have an array of people, and want to find Tom and increment